Install SpinDB

 spindb stop pg18

 spindb start pg18SpinDB manages PostgreSQL and 19 other database engines with the same commands.
-If your next project needs Redis, MongoDB, or DuckDB alongside PostgreSQL, you don't need to learn a different tool.
+Need Redis, MongoDB, or DuckDB alongside PostgreSQL?
+Same CLI.
+For a hosted PostgreSQL 18 endpoint, use Layerbase Cloud.

 For the full list of PostgreSQL 18 changes, see the official release notes.